GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	kubectl apply -f nginx-default-backend.yaml

-You can now see that your default backend Service and Deployment are configured in the cluster:
+You can now see that your default backend Service and Deployment are configured in the cluster by running the following commands:

 	kubectl get deployment nginx-default-backend